maccu71/projects/README.md

 - stacje.py - an application written in Python 3 that searches for available radio stations, allows you to select one from the list, starts it, and shows the name of the artist and song.
 - cwicz.py - a Python program created to track and backup my running results and display them on a nice graph, this application utilizes various Python modules.

-I have done everything possible to ensure that the examples collected here work and do not have errors.
+**I have done much to ensure that the examples collected here work and do not have errors.
-ANyway, let me know if you spot any error or a room for improvemment here, please.
-I would be happy to know about it!
+Anyway, let me know if you spot any error or a room for improvemment here, please.
+I would be happy to know about it!**

 <br/><br/>